 First thing’s first.
 What exactly is a long tail keyword?
 If you use Google in your personal life, then you’ve definitely used long tail keywords.
 They are basically multi-word search terms (three words or longer).
 Because they are longer words, they are searched for less often than shorter search terms (usually referred to as head keywords).

 Search volumes for long tail keywords are far lower than for head keywords, which might sound negative, but what it really means is that this search terms is way more targeted and therefore, more relevant to the user.
+This can create a great opportunity for content creators to drive traffic to their page.

 Why are long tail keywords so important?